What is Bioidentical Hormone Replacement Therapy?

 Bioidentical Hormone Replacement Therapy for Women

-As your hormone counts slowly decline, you might find yourself struggling with everything from lack of libido to skin tone changes.
+As your hormone levels counts slowly decline, you might find yourself struggling with everything from lack of libido to skin tone changes.
 These symptoms stem from decreased levels of estrogen and progesterone.

 Some of the more alarming signs and symptoms of female hormone imbalance or menopause include: